NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 other formats for viewing (the document you're reading now is written in Markdown and then converted to HTML).
 The format is discussed a little more in detail in the [R Markdown tutorial](r-markdown-1-introduction).
-Jupyter Notebook uses a dialect of Markdown called Github Flavored Markdown, which is described [here](https://guides.github.com/features/mastering-markdown/).
+Jupyter Notebook uses a dialect of Markdown called GitHub Flavoured Markdown, which is described [here](https://guides.github.com/features/mastering-markdown/).
 * **Code:** These are the cells that actually do something, just as code chunks do in R Markdown.
 You can write code in dozens of languages and all do all